Update: Quizlet has removed the option to export images from their sets.

 To include images in your Quizalize quiz that was imported from Quizlet, you will first need to import the Quizlet set without images, and then add images to each question individually.

 Unfortunately, this came down to Quizlet's decision to restrict exporting abilities.
 We will continue to work to ensure certain features work as smoothly as possible, but cannot always anticipate changes in compatibility with other platforms.

 Note #1: The import function may not work with outdated browsers.

 Note #2: Your Quizlet import will overwrite all questions already created in your quiz.
 If you wish to add your own questions, do so AFTER the import, and not before.

 The following video provides a shortcut to creating multiple choice questions in addition to instructions on importing from Quizlet:

 Here are the step-by-step instructions:

-- In the Quizalize quiz editor, click on "Import from Quizlet".
-Don't forget that the import will overwrite existing questions, so it is important to import first before manually adding additional questions.
+In the Quizalize quiz editor, click on "Import from Quizlet".
+Don't forget that the import will overwrite existing questions, so it is important to import first before manually adding additional questions or images.

-- You can now edit the quiz to your liking.
-(Top tip: We recommend tagging your questions to curriculum skills, so that you can accurately track student mastery!)
+Top tip: We recommend tagging your questions to curriculum skills so that you can accurately track student mastery!

 Any questions?
 Click the chat button below and we'd be happy to help!